Table of Contents

 - 10 Content Distribution Platforms You Need to Know

-- Four Steps to a Successful Content Distribution Strategy
+- 4 Steps to a Successful Content Distribution Strategy

 In this content-driven era, it’s easy to get creative.
-But, channeling that creativity correctly across all platforms can make all the difference for achieving a successful marketing campaign.
-That’s where understanding what is content distribution and how to strategize for it becomes key.
-Read on to learn how to leverage content distribution to optimize your marketing goals.
+But, channeling that creativity correctly across all platforms can make all the difference in achieving a successful marketing campaign.
+That’s where understanding what content distribution is and how to strategize for it becomes critical.
+Learn how to leverage content distribution to optimize your marketing goals in the blog.

 What is Content Distribution?

 Simply put, content distribution is the process a brand uses to promote a variety of content formats for audiences across different platforms.

 Across all marketing platforms, there are three main ways to distribute content:

 1. Owned-content distribution channels